‘Don’t Say Gay’ bill signed by Florida Gov. Ron DeSantis

-The legislation has pushed Florida and DeSantis, an ascending Republican and potential 2024 presidential candidate, to the forefront of the country’s culture wars, with LGBTQ advocates, students, Democrats, the entertainment industry and the White House denouncing what critics have called the “Don’t Say Gay” bill.
+The legislation has pushed Florida and DeSantis, an ascending Republican andpotential 2024 presidential candidate, to the forefront of the country’s culture wars.
+LGBTQ advocates, students, Democrats, the entertainment industry and the White House have dubbed the measure the “Don’t Say Gay” law.

 Public backlash began almost immediately after the bill was introduced, with early criticism lobbed by Chasten Buttigieg, the husband of U.S. Transportation Secretary Pete Buttigieg, and condemnation from LGBTQ advocacy groups.
 Democratic President Joe Biden called it “hateful.”

-Note: This story has been edited to clarify that Disney people who walked off the job were not theme park workers, but other employees of the company.